-I drive back down to the Co-op to return to my work, but then turn around and head back up the hill toward the high school, not wanting to leave this undone.
+I drive back down toward the Co-op to return to my work, but then turn my car around around and head back up the hill toward the high school, not wanting to leave this undone.

 Instead of the boys, I see me, in the rear view mirror–silver hair streaming around a painted face.
 Crazy lady.
 I’ve seen her before.
 When I was a young woman.
 I never wanted to be her.

 I pass a police car on the side of the road.
 I almost pull over.
 I’m not sure what I would say.
 Or what he would think of me.
 I want my father.
-(I can hardly bare all the ways that this is ironic.)
+(I can hardly bear the irony of this impulse.)

 I realize that I can’t return to the Co-op, at least not today.
 I relocate to Amy’s Bakery instead.
-The internet connection at my house is so unreliable that I’m often forced to work downtown when I’m on a short deadline.
-I’d never been called a Cunt in my life.
+The internet connection at my house is so unreliable that I’m often forced to work downtown when I’m on deadline.
+(I’ve never been called a Cunt in my life.)